 The maturity of the sovereign bonds should be similar to that of the project being evaluated, while taking into account that the bonds are sufficiently traded to ensure that their respective yields are representative of the market’s view.

-Although credit default swaps protect against sovereign default, buyers of CDS are still exposed to counterparty risk, i.e., the risk that the seller of the CDS is not able to pay in the event of default.
+Although credit default swaps protect against sovereign default, buyers of credit default swap [CDS] are still exposed to counterparty risk (i.e., the risk that the seller of the CDS is not able to pay in the event of default).

-An asset’s beta is a component of the Capital Asset Pricing Model that measures the sensitivity of the asset’s value to the overall market or the economy.
-A beta of 1.0 means that the value of the asset changes by as much as the market, whereas a beta above 1.0 means that the value of the asset changes by more than the magnitude of market fluctuations.
+An asset’s beta is a component of the capital asset pricing model that measures the sensitivity of the asset’s value to the overall market or the economy.
+A beta of 1.0 means that the value of the asset changes by as much as the market, whereas a beta above 1.0 means that the value of the asset changes by more than the magnitude of market fluctuations and, conversely, a beta below 1.0 means that the value of the assets changes by less than the magnitude of market fluctuations.

-Damodaran, A., 1999.
-‘Estimating equity risk premiums’, Working paper.
-New York University.
-Abuaf (2015) follows the same method, replacing the sovereign yield spread with a multiple of the country’s CDS spread.
-Abuaf, N., 2015.
-‘Valuing emerging market equities – a pragmatic approach based on the empirical evidence’, Journal of Applied Corporate Finance 27, 71–88.
+Damodaran, A, ‘Estimating equity risk premiums’, Working paper (1999), New York University.
+Abuaf follows the same method, replacing the sovereign yield spread with a multiple of the country’s CDS spread – Abuaf, N, ‘Valuing emerging market equities – a pragmatic approach based on the empirical evidence’, Journal of Applied Corporate Finance 27 (2015), 71 to 88.

 Based on the linear model.
 The linear model assumes that risk increases in a linear fashion with the risk rating, whereas the logarithmic model assumes that risk increases in a non-linear fashion with the risk rating.

-EBITDA is a commonly used measure of profits that quantifies operating-level earnings and is defined as earnings before interest, taxes, depreciation and amortisation.
+EBITDA (earnings before interest, taxes, depreciation, and amortisation) is a commonly used measure of profits that quantifies operating-level earnings.
 The particular measure of profits to be used depends on the value drivers of the asset being valued.
 For example, the particular measure to be used in a comparables approach often depends on the asset’s industry, and multiples are often based on measures such as sales, number of production units or book value.

 Sempra Energy International v.
 The Argentine Republic, ICSID Case No. ARB/02/16, Award, 28 September 2007.